kalobkalob/idlemancery/README.md

 # idlemancery
 Idlemancery automator script
+This script is tested with the extension Tampermonkey.
+To install go open the script then click on the raw button.
+Tampermonkey will then automatically allow you to install it.

 Current Features
  * Will Automatically convert banners to the next tier according to a guide provided in Strange's discord channel.